Study Guide8 min read

 For RES exam candidates, these topics are often tested through complex case studies.
 Paper 1 of the RES exam focuses on eight core topics related to legal foundations, including land law and registration, while Paper 2 covers five practical transaction topics such as HDB resale procedures and the Estate Agents Act governing Singapore's real estate industry.

 If a candidate passes one paper but fails the other, they are granted a "modular pass."
 This allows them to retake only the failed paper in subsequent sittings.
 However, this modular pass is only valid for a specific period (usually two years from the date of the first attempt).
 Failing to pass the remaining paper within this window requires the candidate to retake the entire RES course and both exam papers.
-The RES exam passing score of 75% is a strict requirement designed to ensure that only highly competent individuals enter the real estate profession.
-Candidates must answer 60 out of 80 questions correctly across both papers to be eligible for registration as a salesperson.
+The RES exam passing score of the official passing mark of 60 for each paper is a strict requirement designed to ensure that only highly competent individuals enter the real estate profession.
+Candidates must answer 60 marks for each paper correctly across both papers to be eligible for registration as a salesperson.

 Common Questions About RES Exam Preparation